-As one of the poorest countries in the world, Nepal faces many social and economic challenges, with rural areas often being the most affected.
-On this Challenge you will spend two weeks working on a variety of projects aimed at improving education quality in the region so that we can help local children and their families have a brighter future.
+On this volunteer challenge you will spend two weeks working on a variety of projects aimed at improving education quality in the region so that we can help local children and their families have a brighter future.

-In the Kathmandu Valley you will work in one of our partner schools to deliver a range of workshops that supplement the national curriculum.
-Our in-country team has worked closely with local partners to determine the areas in which local children’s education can be enhanced, and you could be running sessions that focus on conversational English, life skills, the environment, creative arts and sports!
+In the Kathmandu Valley, you will volunteer in one of our partner schools to teach a range of workshops that supplement the national curriculum and improve education quality.
+You could be teaching sessions that focus on conversational English, life skills, the environment, creative arts and sports!
 We encourage our volunteers to be creative and deliver fun workshops that will both engage the children and allow them to learn hands-on.

-Following an induction and orientation when you arrive, your project days will be Monday-Friday with the weekend free to travel and explore.
+Following an induction and orientation when you arrive, your volunteer days will be Monday-Friday with the weekend free to do your own travel.
 We recommend heading to Kathmandu to explore the densest concentration of UNESCO World Heritage sites and get lost in the city’s winding streets full of delicious food and wonderful culture!

 Challenges Abroad Nepal was a rewarding and worthwhile experience.
 It was great to be a part of the school and I truly felt that our team made a difference.Alicia Coventry - Monash University student